anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 ```

 In `CollectMutations`, you should register any mutation your component may do.\
-In `CollectDependency`, you should register build-time or run-time dependencies of your component.\
+In `CollectDependency`, you should register build-time or run-time dependencies and related information of your component.\
-Please refer xmldoc and method name for more datails.
+Please read xmldoc of each methods for more details.

 [fediverse]: https://misskey.niri.la/@anatawa12
 [ndmf-BeforePlugin]: https://ndmf.nadena.dev/api/nadena.dev.ndmf.fluent.Sequence.html#nadena_dev_ndmf_fluent_Sequence_BeforePlugin_System_String_System_String_System_Int32_